Harmar campaign: Campaign begins

 General Harmar gathered 320 regulars of the First American Regiment (organized into two battalions commanded by Major John Doughty and Major John Wyllys) and 1,133 militia from Kentucky and Pennsylvania, for a total of 1,453 men.
 The force also had a battery of three horse-drawn 6-pounder cannon.
 The campaign was launched from Fort Washington on 7 October 1790, when General Harmar began the march north along the Great Miami River.

 A smaller force led by Major Hamtramck marched north from Vincennes at the same time.
 Hamtramck commanded 330 soldiers of the First American Regiment and militia from Virginia.
-He was to distract the Wabash Indians from the main force and then join Harmar for the main attack.
-Hamtramck's force burned a few villages over 11 days but was delayed when the militia refused to continue.
-Hamtramck returned to Vincennes instead of joining Harmar, who, by 13 October, had marched to within a half day's ride of Kekionga.
-That day, Kentucky patrols had captured a Shawnee scout who—after some intense interrogation—said that the Miami and Shawnee had decided to evacuate their towns rather than fight.
+His orders were to distract the Wabash Indians from the main force and then join Harmar for the main attack.
+Hamtramck's force burned a few villages over eleven days but was delayed when the militia threatened to mutiny if forced to continue.
+Hamtramck ultimately returned to Vincennes instead of joining Harmar, who, by 13 October, had marched to within a half day's ride of Kekionga.
+That day, Kentucky patrols captured a Shawnee scout who — after some intense interrogation — claimed that the Miami and Shawnee had decided to evacuate their towns rather than fight.

-The residents of Kekionga and the surrounding villages had little time to prepare for the invasion and thus decided to evacuate.
+The residents of Kekionga and the surrounding villages quickly fled when word arrived of the American advance.
 Before dawn on 15 October, Harmar dispatched 600 men under Colonel John Hardin in hopes of surprising the Indians at Kekionga before they could finish evacuating.
-When Hardin's detachment reached Kekionga, they found the village abandoned.
-They burned it together with any stores they found and camped south of the destroyed town.
+When Hardin's detachment finally reached Kekionga, they were too late to intercept the Natives.
+Instead, they burned the settlement along with any stores they found and encamped south of the ruins.

 Harmar reached other Miami villages near Kekionga on 17 October.
 The Miami had warning of the attack and had evacuated their villages with as much food as they could carry.
-Some British-affiliated traders had been living among the Miami; they fled to Fort Detroit with their families and goods.
-They had distributed all available arms and ammunition to Miami warriors.
-The Miami were well informed of the size and movements of Harmar's force and had learned of Harmar's inclination toward drunkenness.
-The Americans seized the food left behind by the Miami.
-On the morning of 18 October, a mounted patrol under Lieutenant Colonel James Trotter rode towards the Kickapoo towns looking for the people who have fled their towns.
+Some British-affiliated traders had been living among the Miami; they fled to Fort Detroit with their families and goods, though not before handing over any weapons and ammunition they had on hand to the Natives.
+The Miami also assigned scouts to shadow Harmar, gaining crucial information about the size, strength, and morale of his men.
+The Americans stole the tribes' food to augment their meager supplies and destroyed irreplaceable Miami artifacts and cultural sites.
+On the morning of 18 October, a mounted patrol under Lieutenant Colonel James Trotter rode towards the villages of the Kickapoo people.
 The patrol found, chased, and killed two Native Americans.
-A member of the patrol became separated and accidentally discovered a large war party, but after reporting this to Trotter, the patrol failed to locate them before returning to camp.
-Annoyed, Hardin received permission to lead a similar reconnaissance patrol the following day.
+A member of the patrol became separated and accidentally discovered a large enemy war party, but after reporting this to Trotter, the patrol failed to locate them before returning to camp.
+Annoyed, Hardin received permission to lead a fresh reconnaissance patrol the following day.